Agent Settings

 |---|---|---|

-| General | Name, tagline, model, agent type | Admins and personal agent owners |
+| General | Name, tagline, model, agent type | Everyone who can edit |

-| Personality | Avatar, personality preset, SOUL.md | Admins and personal agent owners |
+| Personality | Avatar, personality preset, SOUL.md | Everyone who can edit |

-| Instructions | AGENTS.md operating instructions | Admins and personal agent owners |
+| Instructions | AGENTS.md operating instructions | Everyone who can edit |

-| Permissions | Tool allow-list, directory access | Admins only (shared agents) |
+| Permissions | Tool allow-list, directory access | Admins only, shared agents |

-| Access | Visibility mode, group assignment | Admins only (shared agents, enterprise) |
+| Access Enterprise | Visibility mode, group assignment | Admins only, shared agents |

 General tab